What to Expect in a Romiromi SessionA Kōrero from Usha

 - It is not a quick fix or a spa-style massage.

-- It is not clinical, but it is safe, intentional, and holistic.
+It is not clinical in approach, but it is safe, intentional, and grounded in holistic care.

 - It does not just treat the physical symptoms, it addresses your whole being.

-- It will not always bring instant results, because healing is a process
+It may not bring instant results, as healing unfolds over time.

 - It is a return to your natural state of balance, your mauri, and your sense of connection.